uk-gov-mirror/hmcts.govuk-frontend/CONTRIBUTING.md

       - `component-name.html`
       - `component-name.js`
       - `README.md`

-### Testing components on their own
-You can run a subset of the test suite that only tests components by running:

-    npm run test:components

-Note: There's a watch mode that keeps a testing session open waiting for changes that can be used with:

-    npm run test:components -- --watch

-#### Updating component snapshots

-If a snapshot test fails, review the difference in the console.
-If the change is the correct change to make, run:

-`npm run test:components -- -u`

-This will update the snapshot file.
-Commit this file separately with a commit message that explains you're updating the snapshot file and an explanation of what caused the change.

 ## Browser support
 Your contribution needs to work with certain browsers as set out in [README](../../README.md).
 See also [supporting Internet Explorer 8](../installation/supporting-internet-explorer-8.md).